Previously I’ve written about my favorite supplies, but when it comes to travel- especially international travel, the rules are different!

 5. Sharpie Pens

-MultiLiners are a little better for precision, but I’m a nib-squasher so Sharpie’s cheap disposable Fine Tip Pens work well for me with no smudging.
+multiliners are a little better for precision, but I write with enough pressure that I self identify as a nib-smasher, so Sharpie’s cheap disposable Fine Tip Pens work well for me with no smudging.

-Bonus Tip: When you buy new soft-tip pens, encircle the end with washi tape and the first time you notice the pen writing not-quite-as-smooth, remove the tape.
+Bonus Tip: When you buy new soft-tip pens, wrap the end with washi tape.
+As you use them, the first time you notice a pen writing not-quite-as-smooth due to a worn nib, remove the tape.
 This system helps make sure I’m using my best pens for art and not-so-perfect pens for normal writing.

 Way, way better than a glue stick to apply glue precisely, this pen stays in my bag 365 days a year.
 It’s the best for creating mixed-media journal entries on the go.